tmax818/git-collaboration-quiz/README.md

 ## Objectives

-1. Test your understanding of basic git collaboration commands
+1. Test your understanding of basic git collaboration commands.
+If there is anything in this quiz that you're not familiar with, Google around and look for the answer.
+Googling is an important skill for developers; start practicing it!

 ???